facebookincubator/velox/velox/docs/functions/spark/url.rst

 .. spark:function:: url_decode(value) -> varchar

     Unescapes the URL encoded ``value``.
-    This function is the inverse of :func:`url_encode`.
+    This function is the inverse of :spark:func:`url_encode`.